 The main figure is based on Private Herbert Burden who, at 16, added two years to his age in order to enlist in the Northumberland Fusiliers.
 He deserted at Ypres after his unit suffered huge losses and was court-martialled on 2nd July 1915 and executed on 21st July at the age of 17.
 Despite his age, he was undefended at his trial and, because of his battalion's heavy casualties, no character witnesses were provided.

-By Dr Martin Purdy
+Article by Dr Martin Purdy